bluesky/governance/CHARTER.md

 ## 3. Technical Steering Committee

 **3.1 Purpose**.
 The Technical Steering Committee will be responsible for all technical oversight and project approval and oversight for the Organization.
+Members of the Technical Steering Committee will be granted the "Owner" role in the Bluesky GitHub organization.

 **3.2 Composition**.
 The Technical Steering Committee voting members are listed in the TECHNICAL-STEERING-COMMITTEE.md file in this repository.
 Voting members may be added or removed by no less than 3/4 affirmative vote of the Technical Steering Committee.
 Members of the Technical Steering Committee should have significant experience making contributions to Organization projects.
 Members should not be added based on only _general_ technical experience or the backing of a participating institution.
 The Technical Steering Committee will appoint a Chair responsible for organizing Technical Steering Committee activity.